|

 DIR (Developmental Individual Relationship-based) therapy a/k/a Floor Time, also referred to as Greenspan after its founder.
 What we're doing.
 I wrote a thumbnail sketch here.

-When someone repeats exactly what you say back to you.
+Echolalia: When someone repeats exactly what you say back to you.
 For example: "Damian, do you want lasagna or pizza for dinner?" and he says "Damian, do you want lasagna or pizza for dinner?"
 It's a normal stage in a child's language acquisition, but it's usually short-lived.
 A kid on the spectrum can get stuck for months or years repeating some or all of what the people around them say.
 Damian did this a lot for about a month and then it gradually faded away.

-Mechanical play.
-Play that doesn’t have a goal or a purpose or any imaginative intent.
+Perseveration: Mechanical play.
+Play that doesnt have a goal or a purpose or any imaginative intent.
 No make-believe.
 Just doing the same thing over and over.
 Rolling a car back and forth.
 Lining toys up next to each other in a row.
 Putting a ball in a chute repeatedly.
 Shoot-em-up video games (just kidding -- sort of).
 Mindless play.

 Scripting: Quoting from books or videos.
 Sometimes using the words to communicate and sometimes just randomly quoting.
 For a long time, scripting was Damian's main form of speech.

-Sensory Integration Dysfunction: In a nutshell, SI Dysfunction is when you’re not properly decoding the input from your senses.
+Sensory Integration Dysfunction: In a nutshell, SI Dysfunction is when youre not properly decoding the input from your senses.
 You may be undersensitive to sound, you may be over-responsive to touch (tactile defensive), etc. There are also two more senses: the vestibular (balance) and proprioceptive (body positioning/body awareness/grounding).
 When these are off kilter, you can be clumsy or afraid, uncoordinated or always in motion.
 OT helps enormously as long as you find an appropriately trained therapist.
 You can do a lot at home, too.
 We have a bucket of dried beans for Damian to sit in, a trampoline, and squishy frog and bug toys.
-We’ll get a therapy ball soon too.
+Well get a therapy ball soon too.
 A child can have SI issues without being autistic, but I think most kids on the spectrum have at least a little SI Dysfunction.

-(ST also stands for speech therapist (also known as an SLP, Speech and Language Pathologist)).
+Speech therapy (ST): (ST also stands for speech therapist (also known as an SLP, Speech and Language Pathologist)).
 What they work on is mostly obvious, but it turns out it also includes blowing whistles and drinking from cups -- anything involving oral motor activities (using your mouth) counts and can help you speak louder, more clearly and with more control.

 Stim: short for self-stimulation, which can be anything from rocking in place to spinning to banging your head against the floor (or something softer) to opening and closing your hand again and again, fixedly watching your fingers like someone on acid.
-Usually it’s something repetitive that gives you some kind of sensory input, sometimes too much input (spinning makes a normally wired person dizzy but for some people, it’s the only time they feel in balance; same thing for someone who’s undersensitive and bangs his head against something hard -- he wants to feel the sensation).
+Usually its something repetitive that gives you some kind of sensory input, sometimes too much input (spinning makes a normally wired person dizzy but for some people, its the only time they feel in balance; same thing for someone whos undersensitive and bangs his head against something hard -- he wants to feel the sensation).
 When I see a kid stimming a lot, it makes me think of someone jittery and itchy, uncomfortable in his own skin.
 In my experience, OT (occupational therapy) helps.
 A lot.